What is a CSA?

 When and where do I pick up my produce?

-Shares are ready for pick up on Thursdays, from mid-June to late November, between 4:30pm and 7:30pm at PS 9, located at 80 Underhill Avenue.
+Shares are ready for pick up on Thursdays, from June to November, between 4:30pm and 7:30pm at PS 9, located at 80 Underhill Avenue.
 You can access the cafeteria via the St Marks entrance at the foot of the stairs, adjacent to the playground.

 How does the distribution work?